mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 The BQ code shared is to better understand consent mode and what selection users made around analytics_storage and ads_storage.
 If Advanced Consent Mode is implemented the values of analytics_storage and ads_storage it could be a mix of Yes, No or null.

 # OVERVIEW
-This repository contains Big Query code using Google Analytics raw data that will provide a summary of the Google Analytics data.
-The data studio dashboard (https://datastudio.google.com/reporting/78e5657c-ac77-4fd9-a2ba-e620bb083c0b) brings many of the insights to life around performance through the lens of user behavior timing.

-This solution utilizes `device.time_zone_offset_seconds` to analyze performance in the **user's actual local time**.

 This repository contains Big Query code using Google Analytics raw data allowing to track **Consent Mode v2**.
 It is engineered specifically to validate **Consent Mode v2** configurations, and spot compliance leaks at scale.

 ## DAY PART DEFINITIONS